 - Peel carrots, parsley and celery roots and grate them.
 Chop onions.

 - Heat oil in a wide pan, add peppercorns, allspice, bayleaves followed by the chopped onions and sauté, stirring often, until softened.

 - Add the grated vegetables and sauté 2-3 minutes.

 - Dilute tomato paste in one glass of water and add into the pan.

 - Reduce heat, cover and let simmer around 10-15 minutes.
 Don’t overcook; leave a bit of crunch in the veggies.

 - Once the veggies are cooked, cool and place about 1/3 of the veggie mixture in a serving dish, add the fish pieces and cover with the rest of the mixture.
 Cover and put in the fridge until serving.

-It’s better if you prepare this dish one day before to let it rest in fridge and allow the flavours to combine.
+It’s better if you prepare this dish one day before to let it rest in the fridge and allow the flavours to mix.
 You can also use frozen fish to do this recipe.
 Just dry it well with paper towel after defrosting.

 You can keep it around one week after in the fridge.
 It can also be freezed.

 During Christmas, Ryba po grecku is served cold as a starter.
 But you can also serve it warm with a simple side dish of boiled potatoes…